 3) Attention to style ideas.

 Noting style details is important since it’s the second rhetorical strategy.
 What does it include?
-It has a wide range of elements, for instance, diction, tone, syntax and others.
+It has a wide range of elements, for instance, diction, tone, syntax, and others.
 Plus, you can use analogies or, say, figurative language.
-You cannot even picture how vivid and cool your RA essay can be if you apply only a half of these tools.
+You cannot even picture how vivid and cool your RA essay can be if you apply only half of these tools.
 Plus, you can use comparison and metaphors.

 What stands for repetition of a certain idea?
 It will make your essay more memorable.
 Pay your attention to pathos — imagery usually affects it.
 For instance, picturing a starving child in a 3rd-world country can be really powerful to turn on ‘reader’s imagination: compassion, anger.
 You can turn on any feelings.

 Now let’s talk about diction.
 It surely refers to word choice.
 There are emotionally-charged words which have a greater impact, and rhythmic word patterns are able to establish a theme way more effectively.

 Tone speaks for attitude or mood.
 For instance, if you strive to write a sarcastic essay, it really differs from a scientific one.
 However, depending on the situation, either tone could be effective.

 When it comes to opposition, it is aimed to demonstrate that a writer is not afraid of the opposing viewpoint.
 If you are

 It also allows the writer to strengthen his or her own argument by cutting down the opposing one.
 This is especially powerful when the author contrasts a strong viewpoint he or she holds with a weak viewpoint on the opposing side.

 Before you start writing your analysis, you have to determine what the information you gathered offers to you.
 You need to ask yourself how the rhetorical strategies of appeals and style chosen will help you to reach the purpose.
 You have to determine if any of the chosen strategies fail and hurt the author instead of helping.
 If you found that some of them do hurt — there is no need to use them.